Ilocano Cuisine | The Crispy, Hearty & Naughty

 Dinakdakan or Warek-Warek is a “killing me softly” dish made of motley of pig parts (usually the mascara) & brain.
 The meat is boiled, cooked in vinegar & seasoned with lots of onion & garlic.
 If you don’t mind your uric acid level, this one makes a really good beer partner.

-Tip: In Vigan, look for Gaizel, a hole-in-the-wall that is popular among locals.
+Tip: In Vigan, look for Gaizel, a hole-in-the-wall popular among locals.